-To this end we moved the MD421 to the rear of the amp as shown.
+To this end we moved the MD421 to the rear of the amp as shown below.
 The SM57 was left at the voice coil and the AT4050 was left at the edge of the speaker cone.

 If left alone, the signal from the rear mic will tend to cancel out certain frequencies from the front mics, so it is necessary to reverse the polarity of the rear mic.
-This can be done with the Trim plug-ins in Pro Tools or Digital Performer.
+This can be done in your DAW.
 Your mic preamp or mixer may also have a polarity reverse switch on each channel.
 In a real pinch you can wire up a microphone cable where pins 2 and 3 are reverse-wired on only one end.
-Keep it around but be sure to mark it so you know when you are using it.
+Keep it around, but be sure to mark it so you know when you are using it.